-The NKCES shall inform school personnel, service providers, advocates working with homeless families, parents, guardians and homeless children and youths of the duties of the liaison.
+The NKCES shall inform school personnel, service providers, advocates working with homeless families, parents, guardians and homeless children and unaccompanied youths of the duties of the liaison.

-http://education.ky.gov/federal/progs/txc/Documents/Homeless_Dispute_Resolution_Form.docx
+https://education.ky.gov/federal/progs/txc/Documents/Homeless%20Dispute%20Resolution%20Form.pdf

+The liaison shall provide a copy of the referenced form to the complainant.

-The NKCES shall provide services for homeless children and youths with disabilities as required by law.
+The NKCES shall provide services for homeless children and unaccompanied youths with disabilities as required by law.

 Children in Foster Care